-The financial statements of the Company have been prepared by Management in accordance with Canadian generally accepted accounting principles consistently applied and including information available up to February 4, 1985, except as to Note 8(a) which is as of February 11, 1985 and Note 10(b)(iii) which is as of February 18, 1985.
+The financial statements of the Company have been prepared by Management in accordance with Canadian generally accepted accounting principles consistently applied and including information available up to February 7, 1986.
 The integrity and objectivity of the data in these financial statements, including estimates and judgments relating to matters not concluded by year end, are the responsibility of Management.